Basic Needs Resources in Rochester

 State Government Programs

-WSU Health Services offers clinic services on campus and via telehealth for students who live in Minnesota, Wisconsin, and Illinois.
+WSU Health Services offers low-cost urgent and primary care services conveniently located on campus and via telehealth for students who live in Minnesota, Wisconsin, and Illinois.
+There is no cost upfront for services, and bills are charged to student accounts.
+Insurance navigation assistance is also available.
+Financial assistance is available for all students to help make health care at WSU more accessible and affordable.
 Call 507.457.5160 to schedule an appointment.

 If you’re looking for affordable health insurance, MNsure is the health insurance marketplace for Minnesotans to compare health plans and find the coverage that fits their needs.